jackshiels/PlantMonitor/README.md

 # Development and testing
 This section details how to create the device, and what was done to build its functionality.

-This build required:
+The following boards are required:
-- An Adafruit Huzzah with ESP8266 WiFi board
+- An Adafruit Huzzah with ESP8266 WiFi board (with a custom soldered shield)
-- A custom soldered shield for the Huzzah board
 - An Arduino Nano
 - A Raspberry Pi